xawei/xawei/README.md

 ### ✨ Fun Quote
 > "Code is like humor.
 When you have to explain it, it’s bad." - Cory House
+> "If it’s work, we try to do less.
+If it’s art, we try to do more." – Seth Godin

 <!--
 **xawei/xawei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.